NikhilSNN/website-1/README.md

 # website-1
-Web site by HTML and CSS.!
+Static website using HTML and CSS.